-- After 12 months of continuous and unbroken service; the Primary Carer for the child may be eligible to receive a period of "Paid-Parental Leave" during the initial Unpaid Parental Leave Period as the Primary Carer; at or around the time of birth or Day of Placement of the child (subject to evidence being provided that would satisfy a reasonable person). - The Paid-Parental Leave is for period of sixteen (16) weeks in total and unless otherwise arranged.
-This period of leave will be paid at the employee's ordinary Rate of Pay plus superannuation. - The 16 weeks paid leave can be processed as follows: Full pay for 16 weeks paid in the normal pay run or half pay for 32 weeks paid in the normal pay cycle. - The total period of paid and unpaid parental leave may not exceed 52 weeks unless otherwise agreed.
+- To be eligible for any payment under this program, the birth or adoption of the child, must be after your 1-year employment anniversary i.e. serving the qualifying period. - The Company funded Parental Leave is for a period of sixteen (16) weeks in total.
+This period of leave will be paid at the employee's ordinary Rate of Pay plus superannuation. - The Company funded parental leave can be processed as follows: - i) Full contracted employment hours paid in your normal pay cycle for a period of 16 continuous weeks; or - ii) Half of your contracted employment hours paid in your normal pay cycle for a period of 32 continuous weeks. - The total period of paid and unpaid parental leave may not exceed 52 weeks unless otherwise agreed.